 As adults, we tend to form a number of thoughts and views that limit ourselves, limit our behavior to fit certain situations, and get very busy doing all sorts of things.

 So we find in children endless inspiration.
-Children see the world with innocence, see the magic in everything, ask questions, tell us exactly how they feel, and if there is something they enjoy doing, they can repeat like it’s always fresh.
+Children see the world with innocence, see the magic in everything, ask questions, tell us exactly how they feel, and if there is something they enjoy doing, they can repeat it like it’s always fresh.